Wear Red for Women

 - Declining (now relatively low-for-her) HDL-C

-- Likely discordance between LDL-C and the true burden of small, dense ApoB-containing particles
+- Likely discordance between LDL-C and the true number of atherogenic particles (ApoB) — because when small dense LDL predominates, LDL-C underestimates particle count

 She now also demonstrates: